-The definition of "homogeneity" in the Regulation is to be the subject of a Regulatory Technical Standard ("RTS").
+The definition of "homogeneity" in the Regulation is also the subject of a Regulatory Technical Standard ("RTS").
 Being set out in an RTS, rather than a guideline or recommendation issued by the EBA, the definition of "homogeneity" will be legally binding on all regulatory authorities.
+Such RTS has been formally adopted by the European Commission on 28 May 2019.